The YCQL shell (

 Reads the contents of a file and executes each line as a YCQL statement or special

 ycqlsh> SOURCE '/home/yugabyte/commands.cql'

-Begins capturing command output and appending it to a specified file.
-Output will not be shown at the console while it is captured.
+Captures command output and appends it to the specified file.
+Output is not shown at the console while it is captured.

 CAPTURE '<file>' CAPTURE OFF CAPTURE